Text-to-Give: Everything Your Church Needs to Know

 The Red Cross’ wildly successful text giving campaign heavily relied on influencers.
 They partnered with celebrities, including former First Lady Barbara Bush, and the NFL promoted the text-to-give fundraiser during the playoffs.
 At the campaign’s peak, a Red Cross spokesperson says donations were “coming in at the rate of $500,000 an hour.”

-Not every charity can partner with massive brands or well-known influencers, but the initial success of charities like the Red Cross led to widespread adoption of text-to-give.
+Not every charity can partner with massive brands or well-known influencers, but the initial success of charities like the Red Cross led to the widespread adoption of text-to-give.
 Now, modern text-to-give platforms have taken the reins from cell providers, so they can process donations faster and at a lower cost.

 Meanwhile, churches were slow to embrace this new giving method.